yungyuc/nsdhw_22sp/project/ottersome/README.md

 A tensor buffer that will represent the image in memory.
 Ideally it would have additional features and layers of compatibility with modules like pyplot and numpy.
-At its core however, it would handle the mathematical operations such as convolution, matrix multiplicaiton, element-wise multiplication and so on.
+At its core however, it would handle the mathematical operations such as convolution, matrix multiplication, element-wise multiplication and so on.
 If time allows, parallelism will be used to speed up most of the operations that allow it.